 Step 001: CSE/AE (UE) performs Initial Attach procedure of 3GPP to negotiate the active time value for PSM parameter with network.

-Step 002: The network return the Initial Attach with the active time value for PSM parameter.
+Step 002: The network returns the Initial Attach with the active time value for PSM parameter.

 Step 003: CSE/AE (UE) performs the oneM2M registration procedure with mobile original message to IN-CSE (SCS)